bethac07/qi_2024_analysis_lab_manual/_sources/Lab06_3D_Image_Analysis.md

   `Plugins > BigDataViewer > open current image`.
 What might be the pros and cons of viewing images like this compared to a 3D view like in napari?

-- Do you see anything suspicious about the intensity values in this image?
-If so, can you think of some possible explanations?
+  - Do you see anything suspicious about the intensity values in this image when you rotate it in BDV?
+    If so, can you think of some possible explanations for this?

 ## **3D Object Segmentation, Shape and Intensity Measurements**